cbiffle/brittle-kernel/doc/manual/arch/objects.rst

 to the same Memory --- perhaps keeping the read-write key for yourself and handing the read-only keys out to clients.

-Certain Memory keys, determined by the linker script, are handed over to the first Context when the system boots.
-They are the root of all authority over address space.

 Programs can split Memory objects in half, repeatedly if necessary, to produce smaller objects.
 This provides a mechanism for isolating programs.

 It's also how programs pay the kernel for any new objects they wish to create
 --- for example, additional Contexts to implement multitasking.
-Programs whittle Memory down to the size required for the desired object, and then send the Memory a "become" message that transforms it into a different kernel object.
+Programs whittle Memory down to the size required for the desired object, and then send the Memory a :ref:`"become" <memory-method-become>` message that donates the memory and transforms it into a different kernel object.

-Programs can read and write the insides of Memory objects freely, either by mapping them in an MPU Region Register or by sending "peek" and "poke" messages.
+Programs can read and write the insides of Memory objects freely, either by mapping them in an MPU Region Register or by sending :ref:`"peek"
+<memory-method-peek>` and :ref:`"poke" <memory-method-poke>` messages.
+But
-But once Memory becomes a different type of object, this access is atomically revoked to protect kernel state.
+once Memory becomes a different type of object, this access is atomically revoked to protect kernel state.

+.. note:: For more information, see the :ref:`kor-memory` entry in the :ref:`kor`.

 .. _gate-object: